sdruskat/software-citation-lesson/episodes/introduction.md

 labeled as stable snapshot, and promoted to a release version.
 - Each software version may have a different set of authors and contributors, whereas published papers have a fixed set of authors and contributors.
-- An iteration on a paper is considered a new, separate papers.
+- An iteration on a paper is considered a new, separate paper.
 An iteration on a software version is still considered the same software.
 - While papers, as peer-reviewed text publications, are firmly established as citable outputs, the status of research software as citable output is still not universally accepted.
 - Paper publications and citations to papers have long served as a means of evaluating research,